-The file that you are importing should be in Excel, comma delimited (CSV), tab delimited, or another tabular format.
+If you are importing data, the file should be in Excel, comma delimited (CSV), tab delimited, or another tabular format.

 From the ACH Universal Home Page, click the 'Import Transactions' icon.